japgarrido/tinke_INA11_fix/README.md

+This fork contains a minor fix for an issue affecting the use of map compression when recompressing image files in the INAZUMA11 ROM.
+You can find the new version in the RELEASES section.

+Special thanks to @pleonex, the original creator of Tinke.
+His dedication and hard work laid the foundation for this incredible tool.

+---
+Original README:

 **⚠️ Tinke by @pleonex is deprecated and not maintained anymore ⚠️**

 I appreciate the support over the years.
 It's time to stop and make way for modern solutions.